 But unfortunately, this topic is not very well covered by the official organization of this sport.
 I decide to write an overview of my favorite sport.
-Table tennis is, no double, my main sport, my main hobby.
+Table tennis is, no doubt, my main sport, my main hobby.
 I can’t live without playing and coaching table tennis.

 Here is the recap of the most important information about this wonderful sport, explained by coach EmRatThich.
 I will cover the history, the recent changes, 4 principles of table tennis, equipment, facts, etc.